Show All Answers

 3.1.
 Bimonthly Bills: Bills are sent out bimonthly, or in other words, every 2 months.3.2.
 Services Appearing on Bills: CFPUA is the billing agent for the City of Wilmington’s storm water and solid waste, so you will see charges for these services along with your water and sewer.3.3.
-Utility Rates: You water and sewer charges have two components.
+Utility Rates: Your water and sewer charges have two components.
 The first will remain the same every billing period.
 The fixed meter charge covers the cost for building and paying debt service on the plants and pipes used to provide water and sewer service.
 The second component is the consumption charge which covers the cost of treating the water you use and the wastewater you put into the sewers.
 You meter records how much water you use and is basis for the consumption portion of your bill.
 You can get a copy of the rate schedule from CFPUA Customer Service representatives or on our Rates and Fees page.3.4.
 Payment Options: You can pay your bill using cash, check, money order, or debit/credit card in person at CFPUA offices.
 You may mail a check using the envelope provided in your bill.
 You can also make a payment using your credit or debit card over the phone with a Customer Service Representative or by using our Interactive Voice Response System.
 The easiest and simplest way is to set up an automatic bank draft so you never have to worry about forgetting a payment or finding a stamp.
 Other ways to pay include EZ-Billing to make credit/debit, e-check payments or set up CFPUA with your online bill pay through your bank.3.5.
 Starting or Stopping Automatic Bank Drafts: Starting or Stopping Automatic Bank Drafts: Contact a Customer Service representative to start or stop automatic bank drafts.
 Forms are also available on our Applications and Forms page.3.6.
 Where to pay: